Introduction

 Eight days after birth the child undergoes the Unveiling.
 Upon birth, infant’s eyes are covered with a gentle cloth (though typically only ritually -- another private ritual, as the infants are generally unveiled until they day they undergo the Rite of Unveiling).
 The Rite of Unveiling recalls the origins of all things in the primordial chaos that predates the Celestial Temple.
 Before the Unveiling, the infant “lives in twilight” and afterwards is “awakened to the world.”

-Other rituals similarly denote major passages in a believer’s life, carrying them through childhood, into adulthood.
-They mark the chosing of a profession, marriage, aging, and eventually death.
+them through childhood, into adulthood.
+They mark the chosing of a

 The standard day for pantheon rituals is Saturday.
 For most cults, these rituals take 1 - 6 hours.
 There are festivals, holy days, days of weakness, etc., almost every day.
 Eight major gods, and countless minor gods with attending saints, servitors, etc., makes the church calendar a full one.
 However, the equinoxes and solstices are holy days for most gods -- in addition to much secular celebrating, they are distinctly religious holidays.
 In practice, local worship is centered around a handful of patrons rather than the full pantheon, and so most festivals are not celebrated.
 Only in the larger temple complexes and monasteries are the full local calendars maintained.